 Here at Earth911, we’re often asked, “Is shredded paper recyclable?”
 The answer is, “Yes, but … .”

+Shredding the paper speeds up this process.
 Once you shred your personal documents, it shortens the fibers and lowers the grade of paper from high grade to mixed grade.
 Mixed grade paper is still recyclable, but you may have a harder time finding a recycler who will take it.

-Before shredding your paper, think about why you need to shred it.
+And before shredding your paper, think about why you need to shred it.
 Are there are just a few lines of information that you want to keep protected?
 Then try using whiteout or ink to conceal the information.
 Ink and whiteout don’t affect the recycling process.

 Paper is also compostable, so if you must shred your paper, try mixing it with your compost pile — of course, this is best with nontoxic inks.

 Originally published on April 19, 2011, this article was updated in March 2022.